gamepro110/cheat-scheets/shell setup.md

   echo 'source ~/powerlevel10k/powerlevel10k.zsh-theme' >> ~/.zshrc
   ```

-- replace .p10k.zsh with the one from Code_Snippets
+- replace.p10k.zsh with the one from Code_Snippets